raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 if a client fails to close an idle client session then the server will forcibly abort the idle session after five seconds.

-An inactivity timeout of 0xFFFFFFFF (2^32-1 milliseconds, approximately 49.7 days) informs the client that it may keep an idle connection open as long as it wishes.
+An inactivity timeout of 0xFFFFFFFF represents "infinity" and informs the client that it may keep an idle connection open as long as it wishes.
 Note that after granting an unlimited inactivity timeout in this way, at any point the server may revise that inactivity timeout by sending a new Keepalive message dictating new Session Timeout values to the client.

+The largest **finite** inactivity timeout supported by the current DSO Keepalive TLV is 0xFFFFFFFE (2^32-2 milliseconds, approximately 49.7 days).

 ***